This is what your friend is referring to when he calls his truck “La Mamalona.”

 True to its derogatory roots, while La Mamalona can technically be a work truck, mamalonas are seldom dirty.
 Mamalonas are usually spotless with paint correction or a coat of wax and a nice tire shine year round.

-Driving around town, Mamalonas can sport a giant Mexican flag from its bed.
+Driving around town, Mamalonas often sport a giant Mexican flag or a flag of a local sports team popping up above its bed.

-Parked, bonus points if your mamalona has a Mexican flag sunshade.
+Parked, bonus points if your mamalona has a Mexican-themed sunshade.

 Like most slang with no official definition, you’ll know a “La Mamalona” when you see one.